 FAQ: The Deadly Ebola Virus

 Editor's note: This story was updated on Oct.
-16, 2014, with latest case numbers, a second nurse in Dallas infected, and other updates.
+29, 2014, with updated case numbers and nurse Amber Vinson's release from the hospital.

 April 4, 2014 -- Perhaps no virus strikes as much fear in people as Ebola, the cause of a deadly outbreak in West Africa.

-The World Health Organization (WHO) reports nearly 8,400 confirmed or suspected cases of Ebola in the countries of Guinea, Liberia, Nigeria, Senegal, and Sierra Leone as of Oct.
-8. More than 4,000 people have died in the largest Ebola outbreak ever recorded.
+The World Health Organization (WHO) reports more than 13,700 confirmed or suspected cases of Ebola, mostly in the countries of Guinea, Liberia, and Sierra Leone, as of Oct.
+27. More than 4,900 people have died in the largest Ebola outbreak ever recorded.

-Two nurses at a Dallas hospital have caught the virus.
-Media reports say they are Nina Pham, 26, and Amber Vinson, 29.
-Both work at Texas Health Presbyterian Hospital and helped treat Thomas Eric Duncan, a Liberian man who died there on Oct.
-8. Duncan arrived in the U.S. on Sept.
-20 to visit relatives and 10 days later became the first person to be diagnosed with Ebola in the U.S.
+Two nurses at a Dallas hospital caught Ebola after treating Thomas Eric Duncan, a Liberian man who later died.
+The nurses, Nina Pham, 26, and Amber Vinson, 29, both work at Texas Health Presbyterian Hospital.
+Duncan arrived in the U.S. on Sept.
+20 to visit relatives and 10 days later became the first person to be diagnosed with Ebola in the U.S. He died Oct.
+8.

-“We have to rethink the way we address Ebola infection control, because even a single infection is unacceptable,” said CDC Director Tom Frieden, MD, in a news conference on Monday.
+“We have to rethink the way we address Ebola infection control, because even a single infection is unacceptable,” CDC Director Tom Frieden, MD, has said.

 Five Americans infected with the virus in Africa have been brought back to the U.S. for treatment in isolation units at Nebraska and Georgia hospitals.
-They include aid workers Rick Sacra, MD; Kent Brantly, MD; and Nancy Writebol.
-All three were released from hospitals after recovering.
+They include aid workers Rick Sacra, MD; Kent Brantly, MD; Nancy Writebol; and journalist Ashoka Mukpo.
+All were released from hospitals after recovering.